picovico/apidocs/docs/index.md

+# This page is archived and no longer updated

 # Picovico 2.7
 [Picovico 2.7](http://picovico.com), the new version of Picovico, has been re-engineered and re-systematized from the core.
 The latter version is improved towards providing better user experience and stability.